-The theme of the 2018 photo competition is Wind Vision, and aims to draw the attention of the public and policymakers to the power wind energy holds to alleviate many social, economic and environmental challenges.
+The theme of the 2018 photo competition was Wind Vision, and aimed to draw the attention of the public and policymakers to the power wind energy holds to alleviate many social, economic and environmental challenges.

 Wind Energy from a Global Perspective

 Wind energy is one of the fastest-growing energy forms, and one of the lowest-cost ways to generate electricity around the world.
 The Global Wind Energy Council is a great resource for understanding just how important wind energy is becoming for so many countries.
 For example, did you know that:

 - More than 52 gigawatts of wind energy capacity was installed worldwide in 2017, bringing the total installed global capacity to 539 gigawatts at the end of 2017.